-- Example Goal: Protect the OS from other activities and provide protection across activities. - Problem: Activities can crash each other (and crash the OS) unless there is coordination between them. - General Solution: Constrain an activity so it only runs in its own memory environment (e.g., in its own sandbox), and make sure the activity cannot access other sandboxes. - " Sandbox: Address Space (memory space) - It's others memory spaces that the activity can't touch including the Operating System's address space aria Hybir Wismorty
+- Goal: Protect the OS from other activities and provide protection across activities. - Problem: Activities can crash each other (and crash the OS) unless there is coordination between them. - General Solution: Constrain an activity so it only runs in its own memory environment (e.g., in its own sandbox), and make sure the activity cannot access other sandboxes. - Sandbox: Address Space (memory space) - Protects activities from touching other memory spaces, memory spaces including the Operating System's address space